Semantic-Aware Logical Reasoning via a Semiotic Framework: Introduction

+To rigorously evaluate how semantic complexity interacts with logical reasoning, we introduce \textbf{RepublicQA}, a benchmark grounded in classical philosophical concepts and annotated through multi-stage, cross-validated human review.
+Existing reasoning benchmarks such as ProofWriter~\citep{Benchmark-ProofWriter-2020proofwriter}, ProntoQA~\citep{Benchmark-Pronto-2022language}, FOLIO~\citep{Benchmark-FOLIO2022folio}, and ProverQA~\citep{Benchmark-ProverQA-ICLR-2025large} are largely template-based and focus primarily on logical structure, offering limited semantic depth and little coverage of the ways semantic ambiguity, abstraction, or conflicting stances influence logical reasoning.
+In contrast, RepublicQA captures semantic complexity through abstract content and systematically organized contrary and contradictory relations.
+It also exceeds existing benchmarks across all five semantic complexity indicators, reaching a college-level reading difficulty (FKGL = 11.94) while maintaining the same level of logical reasoning rigor required by prior benchmarks.

 Experimental results show that our method achieves state-of-the-art performance on \textbf{RepublicQA}, surpassing strong baselines across different backbone models with an average improvement of 6.25\%.
-To further validate its generalization, we also evaluate LogicAgent on ProntoQA, ProofWriter, FOLIO and ProverQA, where it again achieves superior results with an average gain of 7.05\%.
-These findings confirm the effectiveness of semiotic-grounded multi-perspective reasoning in enhancing LLMs’ logical capabilities under ambiguity and conceptual complexity.
+To further validate its generalization, we evaluate LogicAgent on ProntoQA, ProofWriter, FOLIO and ProverQA, where it again achieves superior results with an average gain of 7.05\%.
+These findings confirm the effectiveness of our framework in enabling semantic-aware logical reasoning.